InseeFr/Public-Enemy-Back-Office/README.md

 2 - A successful build is run and all tests are successful
 3 - All newly implemented APIs are documented
 4 - All newly added properties are documented

-## Global project concept

-Public-Enemy Backoffice (& frontend) is a tool used to test questionnaires with data.
-Questionnaire designer create questionnaire in pogues but can't test them with predefined data directly.
-Public-Enemy gives to the designer the ability to inject a questionnaire in orchestrators (stromae, queen soon), and add predefined survey units data in the orchestrators for this questionnaire.

-Public-Enemy's global functionalities for a designer:

-- create a questionnaire in public-enemy
-    - retrieve the questionnaire from pogues
-    - create the questionnaire in public-enemy
-    - inject the questionnaire and survey units data (given by the designer when creating questionnaire in public-enemy) in the orchestrators
-- update a questionnaire in public-enemy
-    - synchronise the questionnaire with the orchestrators (when pogues questionnaire has been edited for example, or to change survey units data)
-- delete a questionnaire in public-enemy
-    - delete questionnaire in orchestrators
-- access to questionnaire in orchestrators
-    - designer can access to a questionnaire in orchestrators for a specific survey unit
-    - designer can reset a specific survey unit data

 ## End-Points in /api
 - Modes